cameronroudebush/sprout/docs/developer/configuration.md

+---
+title: Total Configuration
+description: Learn about the configuration capabilities of sprout.
+---

 # Configuration

 The configuration file, `sprout.config.yml`, is generated dynamically and placed next to the executable inside the container.
 Below are the available options with definitions.